MetaCommunity/igneous-math/README.md

 * `quantity-name` - name of base quantity, e.g "time, duration"

-* `print-label` - a singular, verbose, printable name for the measurement unit, without symbolic characters e.g. "meter", "newton meter"
+* `print-label` - a singular, verbose, printable name for the measurement unit, without symbolic characters e.g. "meter", "newton meter".
+Accessed with UTILS:OBJECT-PRINT-LABEL

-* `print-name` - a singular, printable name for symbolic representation of the measurement unit in conventional syntax -- in which instance, this system assumes that the lisp implementation implements the Unicode code set -- e.g. "m", "°", "ω", or "lᵥ"
+* `print-name` - a singular, printable name for symbolic representation of the measurement unit in conventional syntax -- in which instance, this system assumes that the lisp implementation implements the Unicode code set -- e.g. "m", "°", "ω", or "lᵥ".
+  Accessed with UTILS:OBJECT-PRINT-NAME

 * `symbol` - A Lisp symbolic name, interned within the keyword package, for application within the source code of Lisp programs -- e.g. `:m`,